zsiki/GeoEasy/doc/step_by_step.rst

 Elevation calculation
 ~~~~~~~~~~~~~~~~~~~~~

-Let's calculate the elvation of point 5003.
+Let's calculate the elevation of point 5003.
 Right mouse button click on point *5003* in the graphic window and select
 **Elevation** from the popup menu.
 A list of possible elevation
 calculations are displayed in the selection window.
 The point name, the